bptlab/holistic-process-platform/README.md

 ![RPA_RPA Flow Creation](https://user-images.githubusercontent.com/1167788/173344209-291e1778-347d-49f0-b348-2b0afe0980a8.gif)

-Each task and thus RPA operation can be directly configured in the modeler.
+Each task and thus RPA operation can be directly configured in the modeler (for the demonstration only a limited set of available RPA operations is used).

 <img src="https://user-images.githubusercontent.com/1167788/173344949-2feced85-1bb5-4443-b591-fe0f441c88a5.gif" width="700" />